Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Old Dominion's games have gone over 54 points in two opportunities this season.
+- Old Dominion's games have gone over 51.5 points in all three opportunities this season.

-- The combined points per game average of the two teams, 57, is 3.0 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 57, is 5.5 points greater than Saturday's over/under.

-- These two squads combine to surrender 52.3 points per game, 1.7 fewer than this contest's over/under.

-- The Bulls and their opponents have scored an average of 56.3 points per game in 2021, 2.3 more than Saturday's total.
+- The 52.3 points per game these two squads have allowed their opponents to score this season are 0.8 more than the 51.5 over/under in this contest.

-- The 54-point total for this game is 3.2 points below the 57.2 points per game average total in Monarchs games this season.
+- The 57.2 PPG average total in Monarchs games this season is 5.7 points more than this game's over/under.

 Buffalo Stats and Trends